NotRequiem/screenshare-tool/README.md

 9. Detections for tokens or threads suspended will not be added as they are not necessary for the processes that the tool scans by default.

-10. Detections for VPN or Recording Software will not be added.
+10. Detections for Virtual Private Networks or recording software will not be added.

 11. Detections for internal mods using Prefetch will not be added due to the possibility of false flagging.